tiehuis/euler/README.md

-####Project Euler solutions in C
+####Project Euler solutions in C (and C++)

-All solutions can be compiled with make.
-Solutions should be run from the base directory (where this Readme is located) to ensure file reading is done correctly.

-GMP is used quite a lot, so that is required to be installed on any system running these.
+Use the 'run' script in src to compile and run any solution. e.g.

+    ./run 024.c
+    ./run 043.cpp

+libgmp is required to be installed, and also libgmpxx.
+Some common library functions can be found in lib.